jcbowery/qa_automation/README.md

 8. should be able to have a fake project that when updated triggers your tests on github actions The fake project can just be a text document you edit and the tests to be triggered.

 At this point you have enough on you to start looking for entry lvl automation jobs.
 Please don't stop here just start applying from here.
 Start reading things like `https://medium.com/slalom-build/dont-automate-test-cases-58e3b959ce6`.
-This is all opinions so don;t take this as gospel, but do start thinking about processes, why, how, ect.
+This is all opinions so don't take this as gospel, but do start thinking about processes, why, how, ect.

 ## Backend
 Ok at this point you should be taking suggestions and running with them so This won't be as built out.